The ICS transition: your questions answered

 5. What about transfers from CCGs to trusts in place-based partnerships?

 Any proposals of this sort result from decisions being made at local (STP, ICS or ICP) level.
 The guidance document FAQs on NHS England and NHS Improvement’s legislative recommendations on ICSs encourages employers to minimise uncertainty and limit employment changes as much as possible.
-If this level of disruption is being proposed locally you should take it up with your local MiP Rep or National Officer so MiP can raise this with your employer.
+If this level of disruption is being proposed locally you should take it up with your local MiP Rep or contact us so MiP can raise this with your employer.

 6. What will be the impact on CSUs and CSU staff?